hvdklauw/halogen/README.rst

 Deserialization
 ---------------

-In order to collect all potential validation errors before the assigning the attributes.
+The HAL data can be deserialized into the output object.
+In case there are validation errors they will be collected and the ValidationError thrown.

 .. code-block:: python